Stockton Subdivision

 The Stockton Subdivision is a railroad line in the U.S. state of California owned by the BNSF Railway.
 It runs from the Port of Richmond, where trains interchange with the Richmond Pacific Railroad, to Fresno where the railway continues south as the Bakersfield Subdivision or the Union Pacific Fresno Subdivision.
 The line was originally constructed by the San Francisco and San Joaquin Valley Railroad in the late 1890s before being acquired by the Atchison, Topeka and Santa Fe Railway and becoming its Valley Subdivision.

+The Santa Fe previously continued south to Oakland on the former California and Nevada Railroad.
+The line between Richmond and Oakland was abandoned by the Santa Fe in the early 1980s when the Santa Fe obtained trackage rights into Oakland via Southern Pacific Railroad's parallel line to the west.

 BNSF spent $17.5 million to upgrade track, bridges, and crossings along the line in 2005.